 Flowering and Fragrance

-Tillandsia Cyanea produces a large, fan-shaped inflorescence covered in bright purple-blue flowers.
+Pink Quill plant produces a large, fan-shaped inflorescence covered in bright blue purple flowers.

 The flowers remain on the plant for a long time, lasting up to two months.

 Unfortunately, the fan flower only blooms once.
-After the inflorescence dies, the plant starts to wither.
+After the inflorescence dies, the mother plant starts to wither.

 The inflorescence arrives after the plant matures, which normally takes about two to three years.